vhx/community-api-documentation/video-player.md

     http://vhx.tv/embed/megaplaya

 Now add a #vhx_megaplaya div and inject the SWF into your page.
+This example uses [jquery-swfobject](http://jquery.thewikies.com/swfobject/) to inject the SWF:

     <div id="vhx_megaplaya"></div>